-Turkish Jobless Rate Rises To 6-1/2-Year High Of 12.1%
+Turkish Jobless Rate Rises To 12.7% In December

-The non-agricultural sector increased 491 thousand jobs while the farm sector lost 101 thousand: employment decreased in agriculture (by 0.6 percentage point), industry (by 0.5 percentage point), and construction (by 0.1 percent).
-While rose in services (by 1.6 percentage point).
+The non-agricultural sector added 307 thousand jobs while the farm sector lost 88 thousand: employment decreased in agriculture (by 0.6 percentage point), industry (by 0.5 percentage point), and construction (by 0.2 percent) but rose in services (by 1 percentage point).

 According to the distribution of employment by sector; 18.4 percent was employed in agriculture, 19.7 percent in industry, 6.9 percent in construction, and 54.9 percent was in services.

 In addition, the number of people in the labour force rose by 888 thousand to 30,540 thousand and those detached from the labour force decreased by 36 thousand to 28,606 thousand.
 The participation rate rose 0.7 percentage points from a year earlier to 51.6 percent.

 On a seasonally adjusted basis, unemployment went up by 49 thousand persons and reached 3 .717 million while employment increased by 36 thousand and reached 27.301 millionpersons in December compared with the previous month.